-All residential development proposals should contribute to the provision of open space for recreation and amenity.
+All rResidential development proposals should contribute to the provision of open space for recreation and amenity in accordance with current local standards and using the Council's up to date open space assessment.
 The successful integration of open space into a proposed development should be considered early in the design process.
 The precise type of on-site provision required will depend on the size and location of the proposal and the existing open space provision in the area.
 Where there are deficiencies in certain types of open space provision in the area surrounding a proposed development, the Council will seek variations in the component elements to be provided by the developer in order to help to overcome them.
 Requirements will be calculated using the Council's up to date open space assessment and will be in line with the Council's Green Infrastructure Strategy.

-The Council will encourage on-site provision where possible but off-site provision will be considered acceptable in the following circumstances:
+The Council will encourage require on-site provision where possible but off-site provision will be considered acceptable in the following circumstances:

-- if the proposed development site would be of insufficient size in itself to make the appropriate provision (in accordance with the Council's standards) feasible within the site: or - ii. in exceptional circumstances, if taking into account the accessibility/capacity of existing open space sites/facilities and the circumstances of the surrounding area the open space needs of the proposed residential development can be met more appropriately by providing either new or enhanced provision off-site.
-Where appropriate, the Council will seek to enter into a Section 106 agreement with the developer for the future management and maintenance of the open space provision, before granting planning permission. - iii on strategic sites, where through strategic masterplanning agreements that provide for green infrastructure approaches which make accessible provision beyond allocated site boundaries.
+- if the proposed development site would be is of insufficient size in itself to make the appropriate provision (in accordance with the Council's standards) feasible within the site; or - ii. in exceptional circumstances, if taking into account a site's characteristics including but not limited to the accessibility/capacity of existing open space sites/facilities and the circumstances of the surrounding area the open space needs in the context of a up-to-date Playing Pitch and Built Sports Facility Strategy, it can be is demonstrated that of the proposed residential development provision can be met more appropriately by providing either new or enhanced provision off-site; and, - iii.- On allocated strategic sites, it may be appropriate for where through strategic green infrastructure masterplanning agreements that provide for green infrastructure approaches which to make accessible provision beyond the allocated site boundaryies.
 Open space standards as set out in the most up to date open space evidence base document should still be used as a guide to overall provision.

-New open space is identified on the proposals map at:
+New open space is identified on the proposals Policies Map at: